cdupont/CorentinDupont-WebPage/blog/posts/2014-09-23-Nomyx-Language.md

 Now that we overviewed some of the functions available to create the rules, it's time to come back to their common point: They all have type `Nomex`.
 `Nomex` is a DSL, defined in the file [Expression.hs](http://www.nomyx.net:8000/html/Language-Nomyx-Expression.html).
-It allows you to impact the game state.
+It allows you to modify the game state.
 It is an instance of Monad, so the traditional "do" notation is available:

 ```haskell